denoland/wasmbuild/README.md

   quoted and with spaces (ex. `--features "wasm serialization"`).
 - `--sync` - Generate a synchronous module that stores the Wasm module inline as base64 text.
-- `--check` - Checks to ensure the output is up to date.
-  - This is useful to run on the CI in order to ensure the wasmbuild output is up to date.
 - `--skip-opt` - Skip running wasm-opt.